danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 mockingkit:    https://github.com/danielsaidi/MockingKit
 ---

-In this post, I'll demonstrate how to use [MockingKit]({{page.mockingkit}}) to create dynamic mocks of protocols and classes, that let you record and inspect function calls, register conditional returns etc. We can then use this in unit tests and to fake not yet implemented logic.
+{% include kankoda/data/open-source.html name="MockingKit" %}In this post, I'll demonstrate how to use [MockingKit]({{project.url}}) to create dynamic mocks of protocols and classes, that let you record and inspect function calls in your unit tests, register conditional returns, etc.

 ![MockingKit]({{page.image}})

 ## Background

-Mocking is a way to create interactive, fake implementations of protocols and classes.
-It's a great tool when writing unit tests and to fake not yet implemented logic.
-If you're unfamiliar with [unit testing]({{page.unit-testing}}) or [mocking]({{page.mocking}}), you can read more by following these links.
+[Mocking]({{page.mocking}}) is a way to create interactive, fake implementations of protocols and classes.
+It's a great tool when writing [unit tests]({{page.unit-testing}}) and to fake not yet implemented logic.

 I come from a .NET background and was fortunate to be around when the community was all about unit testing and how to write testable code.
-As I later started with at iOS and Android development, I found that this was not as much discussed in these communities, and that the mindset around mocking was more about mocking HTTP requests than protocols.
+As I later became an iOS and Android developer, I found that unit testing was quite uncommon, and that mocking more meant to mock HTTP requests.

 The native tools, if any, were also very basic and lacked a lot of the power that I had come to expect from Visual Studio and various .NET test libraries.

-As Swift was later introduced, the limited introspection made mocking hard, where the few Swift-based libraries I found were more about generating boilerplate code than interactive mocks.
-So I made do with manual mocks for years and wrote manual code to register function invokations, tracking parameters, returning fake results etc.
+As Swift was later introduced, its limited introspection made mocking hard, where the few libraries I found were more about generating code than interactive mocks.

+I made do with manual mocks for years, and wrote a lot of code to register function invokations, return custom function results, unit test in parameters, etc. It was however very tedious, and quite error-prone.

-Let's look at this way of mocking, before we see how to implement real, dynamic mocks.
+Let's look at this manual mocking approach, before we move on to dynamic mocks.

 ## Manual mocks